robertoooo/Cheat_Sheet/docker.md

 docker image build -t imagename:1.0 . #Builds an image from a dockerfile

-docker run -ti imagename:tag  #Builds and run the container -t #tty
+docker run -ti imagename:tag  #Builds and run the container interactive -t #tty
   -i #interactive
   -p 8080:8080 #expose a port to the host fron the container

+docker run -d -p 5000:5000 flask-tutorial #Builds and run the container in the bakground

 docker exec -ti [container-id] bash #Enter already running container with bash
 ```